 THE RACE TO SAVE WHAT'S LEFT

 Habitat loss is perhaps the biggest threat to the future of our planet's wildlife.
 Populations of wild animals have dramatically shrunk due to the disappearance of wild spaces.
-But there is hope.
-Large areas of unspoiled private land, situated in strategic conservation areas are available to purchase and protect.
-The race is on to conserve them before they are lost for nature forever.
+We face the extinction of 1 million species in our lifetimes.

 But there is still hope.